 LASIK, Advanced Surface Ablation (ASA), Refractive Lens Exchange (RLE) and Astigmatic Keratotomy (AK) are refractive surgical procedures offered at Atlantic Eye.
-By offering a variety of procedures, Dr. Ply has helped tens of thousands of people see clearly without dependency on corrective lenses.
+By offering a variety of procedures, Atlantic Eye has helped tens of thousands of people see clearly without dependency on corrective lenses.

 Laser In-Situ Keratomileusis, most commonly known as LASIK, sculpts the cornea with the cool, ultraviolet light of the computer-guided excimer laser, under a hinged flap of corneal tissue.
 After numbing the eye with anesthetic eye drops, the LASIK flap is created and folded back, the excimer laser reshapes the cornea by removing a small amount of underlying tissue.
 The corneal flap is then repositioned and serves as natural “bandage”, protecting the treated area, with no need for stitches.
 LASIK patients experience little if any, discomfort and visual recovery is typically quite rapid.
 Most patients are able to resume their normal activities, return to work and even drive within a day or two.
-Dr. Ply performs this advanced surgical treatment on site at our attached ASC; and provides along with Dr. Thomas, all of your care before, during and after your treatment.
+This advanced surgical treatment is performed on-site at our attached ASC.
 This nearly painless 20-minute outpatient procedure can give you dramatically improved vision the next day, with little to no ‘downtime’.

 ASA treats refractive errors by treating the cornea, without the creation of a flap, as in LASIK.
 After numbing the eye with anesthetic eye drops, the surface of the cornea is polished with a corneal brush.
 The computer-guided excimer laser is then used to sculpt the corneal tissue.
 A protective, soft contact lens is then placed over the cornea to make the eye more comfortable while it heals.
 This takes approximately five days.
 Because the return to functional vision is longer than with LASIK, some ASA patients prefer to have one eye treated at a time.
 There are fewer risks associated with ASA than LASIK because the need for a corneal flap is eliminated.
 A full recovery of vision is not as rapid (it can take up to three months), as with LASIK, however, the end result is the same.